 During the procedure, you won’t feel a thing.
 However, you may have soreness for a few days following the surgery as the anesthesia wears off.
-Drs.
-Sullivan, Mehrotra or Aramphongphan will discuss pain control methods and set you up with any necessary prescriptions ahead of time so that you remain comfortable at home as well.
+Our oral surgeons Drs.
+Sullivan, Aramphongphan or Margolis will discuss pain control methods and set you up with any necessary prescriptions ahead of time so that you remain comfortable at home as well.

 Will I be awake for the extraction?

 We have a variety of levels of anesthesia to accommodate different patients’ needs.
 We will discuss your anesthesia preferences prior to your surgery day.